jeapostrophe/reach-examples/cmd-and-web/readme.md

     *Buyer's new wisdom is "The best things in life are free."*

-# Notes about creating the web version from scratch
+## Notes

+Here are the steps I following to create the webpage environment:

 1. `mkdir web` and `cd web`